Is it possible to create mortgages over real estate and how are these protected and enforced?

 Mortgages are registered for a period corresponding to one year after the secured debt final payment date (but no more than fifty years).

-In the absence of insolvency proceedings of the French mortgagor, the secured creditors benefiting from a duly registered mortgage will effectively have priority over the real estate asset.
+In the absence of insolvency proceedings of the French mortgagor, the secured creditors benefiting from a duly registered mortgage will effectively have priority over the real estate asset (subject, as applicable, to the rights under certain super-ranking legal liens such as those securing the payment of judicial costs or employees and, as applicable, co-ownership rights, and subject obviously to any prior ranking registered creditor).
 Secured creditors can enforce mortgages in the following ways if the secured debts are due and unpaid (subject to insolvency proceedings specific rules):

 - by way of a public auction;

 - by way of application to the court for the attribution by court order of the property to the secured creditors, in accordance with the judicial attribution procedure; or

 - if so provided in the security deed, by way of appropriation (pacte commissoire), in which case the secured creditors become the owners of the real estate asset.

 The value of the real estate asset shall be determined on the transfer day by an expert designated by the parties, or judicially if no agreement can be reached.
 Such enforcement process should in theory be straightforward, but due to lack of consistency with certain French law rules and necessary compliance with others (such as preemption right), it remains unused.

 Enforcement of French mortgage is in any case complex and long.